epickerel/sveltekit-fullstack-starter-kit/README.md

 ## Basic Goals

 - Provide an authenticated Sveltekit API for consumption both by the Sveltekit app and potentially external integrations
-- Offer CRUD and search operations to Mongodb through the API
+- Offer CRUD and search operations to Mongodb through the API (including user-owned data and soft deletes)
 - Provide an authenticated Sveltekit client and server consumer of the API

 ### Nice to haves